 See "Trunk lid" in this section, "Storage" in the "Instruments and controls" section and "Seats" in the "Safety - seats, seat belts and supplemental restraint system" section.

 NISSAN VEHICLE IMMOBILIZER SYSTEM KEYS

 You can only drive your vehicle using the master keys which are registered to the NISSAN Vehicle Immobilizer System components in your vehicle.
-These keys have a transponder chip in the key head.

 The master key can be used for all the locks.